 Shared Interests and Overlaps

-There are sheared interests with Xenobiotic and Nutrient Disposition and Action (XNDA).
+There are shared interests with Xenobiotic and Nutrient Disposition and Action (XNDA).
 Applications concerning drug or herbal-induced liver injury or alcohol-drug interactions are best reviewed by XNDA.
 Applications that focus on the pathogenesis of alcoholic liver injury and other liver diseases should be assigned to HBPP.

-There are sheared interests with Virology A and Virology B (VIRA & VIRB).
+There are shared interests with Virology A and Virology B (VIRA & VIRB).
 Applications concerning the cellular and molecular biology of HBV/HCV viral replication: attachment and entry; gene expression and regulation; viral genome replication; viral assembly and maturation; egress should go to VIRA & VIRB.
 Applications that focus on liver pathology, liver cell autophagy or necroptosis associated with viral infection may be assigned to HBPP.